CloudCannon/documentation/src/collections/_build_docs/plugins.md

 To disable this feature, go to *Site Settings / Build. *

-Older sites on CloudCannon will have this caching disabled to prevent changes to their build environment.
+> Older sites on CloudCannon will have this caching disabled to prevent changes to their build environment.
 Enabling this can greatly improve editing experience.
+{: .explainer}